 Within the Documentary category we find two sub categories: (1) Defect of Form, and (2) Previous Bond.
 Concerning Defect of Form, the Catholic Church has a set of requirements for what constitutes a proper marriage ceremony.
 If the specified procedures are not followed, the marriage is not considered to be valid.
 For instance: if a couple was married by a Justice of the Peace and at least one of the parties was Catholic, the marriage would be invalid.
 If the marriage took place before a non-Catholic minister without the permission of the bishop, the marriage would also be invalid.
 As for Previous Bond, a Catholic with a previous valid marriage may not contract another marriage while the first spouse is still alive.

 You do not have to worry about confronting a former spouse during the annulment process.
 In fact the vast majority of cases involve only the submission of paperwork by your parish priest.
-Also, the granting of an annulment does nothing to affect the legitimacy of any children produced by the marriage.
+Also, just as a divorce has no effect on the legitimacy of any children produced by the marriage so to a decree of nullity has no effect.
 Finally, the fee charged for an annulment does not even cover the cost of the process and is usually much lower than one would expect.
 If a petitioner cannot pay, the case will still go through.
 So cost should never be an excuse for not seeking an annulment.

 I have heard people scoff at the annulment process and its requirements.
 They refer to it as "Church Law."
 And of course they are implying that such laws were made by men and not God.
 Consequently they can be ignored.
 Only those things said by Jesus are to be obeyed.
 I find that a rather curious argument.
 If we only consider what Jesus said directly on the subject there is no chance for remarriage after a divorce.
 Not that the Church is contradicting Jesus by granting annulments.
 As we saw before the Church is merely investigating whether or not a valid marriage was entered into in the first place.
 If the marriage was valid, remarriage is not possible.
 If it wasn’t valid then remarriage is possible.
 Admittedly this can have an undesirable result for some.
 And while we can sympathize with those affected, we must in the final analysis follow Christ and not men.